 (ii) The tools used for transplanting are hand trowel, digger, hoe or cutlass. (iii) Plant is removed with a ball of soil around its roots.

-(iv) Mostly done in cool weather, in morning or evening times.
+(iv) Mostly done in cool weather, in the morning or evening times.

-(v) Transplants require shading to reduce wilting. (vi) Soil around roots at permanent site are firmed to eliminate air pockets for good root establishment.
+(v) Transplants require shading to reduce wilting. (vi) Soil around roots at permanent sites are firmed to eliminate air pockets for good root establishment.

 (vii) Watering is done morning and evening.